-The full text of Cady’s speech to lawmakers <a href=""at Iowa Public Television’s website or listen to the audio on this page at Radio Iowa.
+The full text of Cady’s speech to lawmakers is available here.
+You can watch the video of his remarks at Iowa Public Television’s website or listen to the audio on this page at Radio Iowa.
 Cady has a more gentle voice than one usually hears in political oratory, but he managed to convey his argument forcefully while speaking quietly.
 Legislators interrupted his remarks with applause several times.

 Cady talked about the many conversations he and other Supreme Court justices have had with Iowans around the state: “civic groups, business organizations, legislators, local leaders, educators, students, and of course, those individuals who work so hard in the judicial branch on a daily basis.”
 Overall, he is requesting a 3.5 percent increase in the judiciary’s annual budget.
 He listed the following six key tasks for Iowa courts: